 - off the beaten path neighbourhoods (like Old Lévis, Old Lauzon, St Jean Baptiste, St Roch),

-- genealogy based tours (using your family tree if you had local ancestors),
+- genealogy based tours (using your family tree if you have local ancestors),

 - polysensorial tours (for blind and visually impaired people).

 I'm not just a tour guide.
 I am also on the board of a local historical society and I am a beekeeper.
 I was an amateur oarsman (sweep and sculling) in Strasbourg and now I'm an indoor rower.
 During Winter I work for the Hotel de Glace (ice hotel) as a guide and I also used to be a night guide.
 I've 3 young kids and live in the countryside.
 I recently founded my company Tours Accolade Quebec.

 A Recent Review of this guide

 Member of the board of a local historical society Société d'Histoire de Lévis.